-In your letter dated 3 October you say: "Our scrutineers identified that there were shifts in the tallies for Shooters and Fishers and the Australian Christians, which were not consistent with trends from the divisions".
+One party raised a matter as follows: "Our scrutineers identified that there were shifts in the tallies for Shooters and Fishers and the Australian Christians, which were not consistent with trends from the divisions".

-You are referring to information derived from viewing the Virtual Tally Room (VTR) figures.
+That is referring to information derived from viewing the Virtual Tally Room (VTR) figures.
 The VTR figures are made available at various intervals while the scrutiny is still being conducted and are therefore indicative only and are not final.
 They are displayed in the interests of transparency.
 Variations in progressive results are not unusual and reflect the stages of fresh and further scrutiny of ordinary and declaration votes.
 The scrutiny is further subject to a final validation exercise to reconcile ballot papers counted.
 The checks conducted to validate and confirm the accuracy of the vote include verification of formality and checking that votes have been correctly attributed to each candidate.